Protecting and restoring forests for future needs

 Sponsored by / Supported by

-The project is supported by the International Climate Initiative (IKI) of the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)
+The project is supported by the International Climate Initiative (IKI) of the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV).

 Hope alone will not preserve the rainforest in Indonesia.
 The project was launched in 2019 and has the chance to make an important contribution to climate change mitigation, the livelihoods of the indigenous population and biodiversity in the Forest of Hope.
-Visit the detailed website.Project website
+Visit the project website for more details.Project website